Oran-123/Hook-n-Slice-Golf/README.md

 Reasons for choosing the fonts:

-  *  <strong>Open Sans:</strong> is chosen for the body text due to its exceptional readability and versatility.
+  *  <strong>Open Sans:</strong> is chosen for the body text due to its readability.
 With a clean and modern appearance, it ensures clear communication of information to beginner golfers, aligning with the brand's focus on simplicity and clarity.

   *  <strong>Fredoka</strong>  is selected as the title font to bring a playful and friendly element to the brand.
-With its rounded and inviting design, it adds a touch of excitement and light-heartedness to the headings, perfectly capturing the brand's fun nature while maintaining legibility.
+With its rounded and inviting design, it adds a touch of excitement and light-heartedness to the headings, perfectly capturing the brand's aim to provide a freindly open environment for beginer golfers to play golf.

 ## Agile Methodology